 Practical information

+If you need to find your way around the building, get to know the University download My Corvinus App!

 For most practical, administrative questions, our colleagues in Student Services can help you!
-The digital platform for student administration is "Manage online" / "Self Care", where you can find comprehensive information on Student Services, on topics such as:
+The digital platform for student administration is " Do it online", where you can find comprehensive information on Student Services, on topics such as:

-- ▶ certificates,
+- ► certificates,

 - ▶ student ID,

 - change of personal data,

 - ▶ applications,

 - enrolment, study period,

-- project week,
+- ▶ project week,

 - specialisation,

 - examinations,

 - ▶ final examination, diploma,

 - dual training,

 - ► IT systems.